-The ASTRID database is available by permission from Statistics Sweden only.
-A fee applies.
-By law, the authors of this paper cannot share the data, interested researchers must contact the data host (Statistics Sweden).
-The Hungarian annual Wage Survey is available for researchers of the Centre for Economic and Regional Studies (Budapest, Hungary), their co-authors, and students.
-The work-from-home classification of Dingel and Neiman can be downloaded from the authors' github page.
+The ASTRID database is available by permission and for a fee from Statistics Sweden only.
+As the authors of this paper are prohibited by law from sharing the data, interested researchers must contact the data host (Statistics Sweden).
+The Hungarian annual Wage Survey is available for researchers of the Centre for Economic and Regional Studies (Budapest, Hungary), their co-authors, and students, while the work-from-home classification of Dingel and Neiman can be downloaded from the authors' Github page.